moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 ### **PyFlare Session Setup**

-A PyFlare session can be created using the configuration settings using the [`SparkSessionBuilder()`](./dataos_pyflare_sdk/io/dataos/spark/session/SparkSessionBuilder.html) object.
+A PyFlare session can be created using the configuration settings using the [`SparkSessionBuilder()`](./dataos_pyflare_sdk/io/dataos/spark/session/SparkSessionBuilder.html).
 This session serves as the foundation for subsequent data operations.

 ```python
 # Spark configuration settings